How To Advertise On Instagram

 Define your budget.
 It can be a daily budget or one that covers the campaign lifespan.

 You can also control when you want the ads to run.
-It can be a continuously daily run, or you can specify when the date to start and date to end.
+It can be a continuously daily run or specify when the date to start and the date to end.

 6. Craft your ad